sminerport/website/content/about.md

 title: About
 ---

-Master of Science Data Analytics (MSDA) Student @ CSU-Global (Online Accelerated Program).
-Expected Graduation October 2021.

-I don't think I'm really helping my cause (whatever it may be), by including my S.M. links in the menu bar.
+I am seeking a Master of Science in Data Analytics (MSDA) from CSU-Global.
+I am in an accelerated online program.
+My expected graduation date is October 2021.
+I am planning to specialize in Artificial Intelligence (AI) and Machine Learning (ML).

+I have social media links in the menu bar, I am bad at using them.

+I think my site needs a new theme.
+I chose the simplest one when I set this up.